Bessarabian question: Recent history

-After the Romanian Revolution, Romania's new president Ion Iliescu, and Soviet president Mikhail Gorbachev signed on April 5, 1991 a political treaty which among other things recognized the Soviet–Romanian border.
+After the Romanian Revolution, Romania's new president Ion Iliescu, and Soviet president Mikhail Gorbachev signed on 5 April 1991 a political treaty which among other things recognized the Soviet–Romanian border.
 However, Romania refused to ratify it.
 Romania and Russia eventually signed and ratified a treaty in 2003, after the independence of Moldova and Ukraine.

-Nowadays, there is a movement in Moldova to unite with Romania.
-Furthermore, nowadays, Romanian nationalists also claim the Ukrainian parts of Bessarabia and Bukovina.
-However, Romania fully recognized its current border with Ukraine and vice versa on a 1997 friendship treaty.
+In the 21st century a movement to unify Moldova and Romania has gained popularity.
+Some Romanian nationalist groups claim the Ukrainian parts of Bessarabia and Bukovina despite the border between the two countries being solidified in a treaty in the early 2000s.